mansi234/New-York-Airbnb-EDA-Project-with-Python/README.md

 The dataset contains 22 columns and 20,770 rows, providing detailed information about Airbnb listings in New York.

+To overview the complete project follow the link : https://github.com/mansi234/New-York-Airbnb-EDA-Project-with-Python/commit/0bceaaa3a254a3784fbb7ae78fe2e6491941cf7c

 Columns:

 neighbourhood_group: Grouping by boroughs like Manhattan, Brooklyn, etc.